lonnieezell/Bonfire/bonfire/docs/layouts_and_views.md

     /*
-        Would look for a file called: mobile_recent_posts in the active theme folder.
+     * Would look for a file called: mobile_recent_posts
+     * in the active theme folder.
      */
     echo theme_view('recent_posts');

-If you want to ignore the mobile version (like when they have said they want to view the full site anyway) you may pass `TRUE` in as the third parameter.
+If you want to ignore the mobile version (like when they have said they want to view the full site anyway) you may pass `true` in as the third parameter.

     /*
-        Would look for a file called: recent_posts in the active theme folder, even if they were viewing on a mobile device.
+     * Would look for a file called: recent_posts
+     * in the active theme folder, even if they
+     * were viewing on a mobile device.
      */
     echo theme_view('recent_posts', null, true);